PLAY THERAPY STANDARDS

 This section provides information about:

-the Ethical Basis for Good Practice in Play Therapy and the Play Therapy Core Competencies for play therapists and employers;
+the Ethical Basis for Good Practice in Play Therapy, the Play Therapy Core Competencies and the new Professional Conduct Policy – BAPT-PCP-June-2016 (1) for play therapists and employers

 the British Register of Play Therapists with details of who is registered and other important information;

 regulating the conduct of registered play therapists with details of practice guidelines, how to complain and the complaints procedure.